Vijay-devx/java-basics/variables_datatypes/README.txt

-What you learn from this topic?
+>>Basic programs focused on understanding Java variables and data types through hands-on practice.

+## What This Set Builds:

+-Variable declaration
+-Assigning values
+-Numeric operations
+-Char and boolean usage
+-Basic casting
+-Expression evaluation

-By finishing these problems, you should be able to clearly understand:
+## By finishing these problems, you should be able to clearly understand:

 -int
 -double